Chemotherapy Drugs

 Chemotherapy schedule

-Your schedule depends on the combination of drugs used for treatment.
+Your schedule will depend on the combination of drugs given.

 Common chemotherapy drug combinations